numaproj/numaflow-java/README.md

 ### Updating proto definition files

-To keep up-to-date, do the following before building:
+To keep up-to-date, do the following before building(using udf as an example):

 * copy the `*.proto` files
   from [numaflow-go](https://github.com/numaproj/numaflow-go/tree/main/pkg/apis/proto)